-The North American edition of the Sustainable Cleaning Products Summit comprises three dedicated sessions and a training workshop.
+The previous (2021) North American edition of the Sustainable Cleaning Products Summit comprised three dedicated sessions and a training workshop...

 Tuesday 23rd March: Day One